mathesar-foundation/mathesar-wiki/community.md

 | Wiki Review | [`#wiki-review:matrix.mathesar.org`](https://matrix.to/#/#wiki-review:matrix.mathesar.org) | Requests for wiki page review and associated discussion. |
 | Off Topic | [`#offtopic:matrix.mathesar.org`](https://matrix.to/#/#offtopic:matrix.mathesar.org) | Discussion about random topics, not necessarily related to Mathesar. |
 | GitHub Updates | [`#github:matrix.mathesar.org`](https://matrix.to/#/#github:matrix.mathesar.org) | Automated notifications of new GitHub activity. |

+You can also join our [Matrix Space](https://matrix.to/#/!KQLkDbtIMsvcwUIfNy:matrix.mathesar.org?via=matrix.mathesar.org&via=matrix.org) which contains all these rooms.

 ## GitHub Discussions